faceterteam/FaceterFOGClient/FogRecognitionAPI.md

 #### RecognitionEvent processing

-* When you need to get best face image (avatar) you're backend should return success response with HTTP code 200 (OK):
+* When you need to get best face image (avatar) your backend should return success response with HTTP code 200 (OK):

 ```javascript
 	"avatarCallbackUrl": "http://localhost/avatar"